WELCOME TO

 'Dragon Rider'.
 It has a tailored, rather ufo flair.
 The wine-purple color

-is very clean and deep, accentuated the more by a strong green heart which
+is very clean and deep, accentuated the more by a

-bleeds out chartreuse-to-white onto the flower segments.
-The blooms bear
+strong green heart which bleeds out chartreuse-to-white onto the flower

-impact from a distance, held up on tall, sturdy, nicely branched scapes.
-At
+segments.
+The blooms bear impact from a distance, held up on tall, sturdy,

-a closer viewing the often recurving and twisting flower parts lend an air
+nicely branched scapes.
+At a closer viewing the often recurving and

 Feeling that the